 TERM AND TERMINATION

 13.1 Term.
 The term of these Terms commence on the Activation Date and continue until the expiration or termination of all Subscription Term(s), unless earlier terminated as provided in these Terms.
-Except as otherwise specified in the applicable Order from, Subscription Terms for all Users shall automatically renew for additional periods equal to the expiring Subscription Term unless one party gives the other written notice of non-renewal at least thirty (30) days prior to the expiration of the then current Subscription Term.
-The per-unit pricing during any automatic renewal term shall be the same as that during the immediately prior term unless Supplier has given Customer written notice of a pricing increase at least sixty (60) days before the end of such prior term, in which case the pricing increase shall be effective upon renewal and thereafter; provided however that no such pricing increase shall occur until after expiration of the then current Subscription Term.
+Except as otherwise specified in the applicable Order Form, Subscription Terms for all Users shall automatically renew for additional periods equal to the expiring Subscription Term unless one party gives the other written notice of non-renewal at least thirty (30) days prior to the expiration of the then current Subscription Term.
+The per-unit pricing during any automatic renewal term shall be the same as that during the immediately prior term unless Supplier has given Customer written notice of a pricing increase at least thirty (30) days before the end of such prior term, in which case the pricing increase shall be effective upon renewal and thereafter; provided however that no such pricing increase shall occur until after expiration of the then current Subscription Term.

 13.2 Termination for Cause.
 A party may terminate these Terms (and all Subscription Term(s)) upon written notice to the other party in the event the other party (a) files a petition for bankruptcy or has a petition for bankruptcy filed against it that is not dismissed within sixty (60) days after filing or admits its inability to pay its debts as they mature, makes an assignment for the benefit of its creditors or ceases to function as a going concern or to conduct its operations in the normal course of business and such termination shall occur immediately upon notice; or (b) commits a material breach of any provision of these Terms and does not remedy such breach within thirty (30) days after receipt of notice from the non-defaulting party or such other period as the parties may agree.

 13.3 Survival.
 Sections 1, 2.2, 9, 10, 11, 12, 13 and 14 shall survive any termination or expiration of these Terms.